Anthony Mundine: Rugby league

 Mundine left rugby league halfway through the 2000 season, after being inspired to go into boxing, when a friend, Abdi Osman, showed him a video of Muhammad Ali.
 He later cited what he claimed was racism concerning rugby league as one of the reasons he quit to take up boxing.
 Mundine would later make implications during a promotion for a boxing match that former chairman of selectors and respected Aboriginal figure Arthur Beetson may have been an "Uncle Tom" who went along with the alleged racism.

-In 2005 Mundine was reported to be making a comeback to the NRL, but this did not eventuate.
+In 2005, Mundine was reported to be making a comeback to the NRL, but this did not eventuate.

-In 2007 Mundine was appointed Indigenous Liaison Officer at the South Sydney Rabbitohs.
+In 2007, Mundine was appointed Indigenous Liaison Officer at the South Sydney Rabbitohs.

 Mundine has close family ties to rugby league: he is a relative of Wes Patten, Amos Roberts, Beau Mundine, Blake Ferguson and Reece Robinson, all NRL footballers.
 He is also the brother-in-law of Tyran Smith who married Mundine's sister, Kellie.
 Mundine's son CJ Mundine is currently on the path to playing in the NRL.

 In September 2016, after stating on previous occasions he wanted to return to rugby league, Mundine claimed that St George chief executive Peter Doust had been in contact with him regarding his availability to play.
 On 8 December 2017, Mundine again declared that he desired to return to rugby league and singled out St George as the club for which he wanted to play.
 Mundine said in an interview with Fox Sports regarding his possible return that "It could be possible, you don't know.
 Anything is possible with me,".

-On 21 April 2019 it was announced that Mundine would make a return to rugby league and had signed with the Matraville Tigers in the South Sydney District Rugby League.
+On 21 April 2019, it was announced that Mundine would make a return to rugby league and had signed with the Matraville Tigers in the South Sydney District Rugby League.

 Boxing career

-Mundine is trained by his father, Tony Mundine, who was a middleweight contender during the 1970s.
+Mundine was trained by his father, Tony Mundine, who was a middleweight contender during the 1970s.

 Mundine fought his first professional boxing match in July 2000, at the age of 25.
 After a limited amateur career (he had 4 amateur fights when he was 17), his first professional fight was against New Zealander Gerrard Zohs.
 Only 10 professional bouts later Mundine fought for his first world title against long reigning IBF supermiddleweight champion Sven Ottke in January 2001.

 Mundine vs. Sven Ottke

-In 2001 Anthony Mundine took on then Super Middleweight champion Sven Ottke for the IBF Super Middleweight belt, Mundine was ahead on points before being knocked out by a right hand to the temple in the 10th round.
+In 2001, Anthony Mundine took on then Super Middleweight champion Sven Ottke for the IBF Super Middleweight belt, Mundine was ahead on points before being knocked out by a right hand to the temple in the 10th round.
 This was the first time Mundine lost.